 At first it was silent, a pure silence, one that I thought would never leave, it was oddly familiar and comforting, but it seemed so distant, like as if I reached for it, I would lose my hand.
 It was like this was what would be heard from the inside of a pristine, clear crystal.
 The way it cloaked my surrounding caused me to remain very still.
 On the first night in my new home in a foreign small town called Chiang Saen, located on the northern border of Thailand, that shared a scenic view of the Mekong River with Laos, I looked for someone to talk to.
 I knew no one was there, but I still looked.
 I had an idea what I was searching for, my mind blending thoughts with lyric with whispers, it was the kind of utterance that could be heard, but lost if focused on.

 I knew no one was going to speak up from behind my bedroom door or rise up from under my twin-sized mattress and metal frame to greet me [believe me, I had checked], but the silence was starting to get under my skin and I wanted some thoughts to circulate that were other than my own.
-That night, I remember having the lights off as I laid on the blue stiff-sheeted bed staring at the tiled ceiling, dozing off, thinkin
+That night, I remember having the lights off as I laid on the blue stiff-sheeted bed staring at the tiled ceiling, dozing off, thinking:

 I have been here before.

 Odd how years ago look like last week from inside the crystal, and it is even odder that I am visited by questions I asked in my adolescence and the earnest statements spoken to me on my high school graduation day.
 This type of solitude, this deep deep deep deep dive, plays the same games as it used to, finding a way to move the dark, dashing the distance between you and the greater cosmos; that’s how I knew this was familiar.
-I knew that out there floats a nondescript pair of chanting, muttering lips that had a quiescent buzzing that never stopped
+I knew that out there floats a nondescript pair of chanting, muttering lips that had a quiescent buzzing that never stopped.

 At that moment, I was keen, the room was at the surface and the space was empty besides myself, some basic bedroom furniture and three lifeless suitcases.
 The lips must be sleeping, I thought, catching up on the lag, figuring itself out, still lost somewhere over the Pacific Ocean, muttering.
 Then suddenly the silence of the room began to turn like I was strapped with vertigo, and a temperament wet the room.